 Criteria for selection of above pick up

-– Best suited for 1000 Hz onward
+– For high frequency range – Best suited for 1000 Hz onward

 Even though the vibration is considered at the infrastructure planning stage and still vibration persists in the underground corridors means, the following may be the reasons